cispa/osiris/README.md

 # Osiris
 This repository contains the implementation of the Osiris framework discussed in the research paper "Osiris: Automated Discovery of Microarchitectural Side Channels" (USENIX Security'21).
-You can find a preprint of the paper at the [CISPA publication database](https://publications.cispa.saarland/3431/1/main.pdf).
+You can find the paper at the [USENIX website](https://www.usenix.org/system/files/sec21-weber.pdf).

 The framework is developed to find microarchitectural side channels in an automated manner.
 Currently the implementation supports only x86 processors.